By Kyle Sawdey | CRO & EVP of Underwriting | Updated May 2026

 The attacker?
 An Iran-linked hacktivist group called Handala, exploiting what appears to be weaponized access to Microsoft Intune: Stryker’s own device management platform turned against them.

-That last part deserves to sit with you for a second.
+That last part deserves attention.
 The tool that was supposed to manage and secure their devices became the delivery mechanism for mass erasure.
 That’s not a failure of perimeter security.
-That’s a failure of identity governance, privileged access controls, and, critically, the kind of ongoing threat monitoring that flags compromised credentials before they’re activated.
+That’s a failure of identity governance, privileged access controls, and the kind of ongoing threat monitoring that flags compromised credentials before they’re activated.

 Here’s the detail that stopped me cold, though.